This is the second part of my review of the Taurus 692 Executive Grade revolver. You can read Part 1 here.

 Transportation Case

-In today’s market, ample handguns ship with utilitarian cases, and this is something most reviewers, including myself, tend to gloss over as it’s not too directly relevant.
+In today’s market, ample handguns ship with basic cases, and this is something most reviewers, including myself, tend to gloss over as it’s not too directly relevant.
 However, I’m making an exception for this review because Taurus sends each 692 Executive Grade revolver in a hard-sided, impact-resistant, sturdy Nanuk carrying case.

 The case’s interior has egg-carton padding and foam inserts with a cutout for the revolver and a separate cut-out for the spare cylinder assembly.
 These Nanuk cases also employ a pair of “Powerclaw” latches along with a prominent gasket to seal the inside and a pressure-release valve.
 It also includes a pair of reinforced holes for padlocks.